 Contract parties have a legitimate interest in bracketing their liability with respect to a transaction, and contract disclaimers are a legitimate means toward that end.
-But the Texas Supreme Court has left open the possibility that a Seller may, through the use of the right contract language, limit or even eliminate claims based on the Seller's deliberate misrepresentations to the Buyer, depending on arcane interpretations of contract language.
-There is hazard in that possibility, not only for the Buyer, but for the attorneys of both Buyer and Seller.
+But the Texas Supreme Court has left a path by which a Seller may, through the use of the right magic contract language, limit or even eliminate claims based on the Seller's deliberate misrepresentations to the Buyer, depending on arcane interpretations of contract language.
+That creates hazard not only for the Buyer, but for the attorneys of both Buyer and Seller.

-A. Ethical obligations - Texas Disciplinary Rules of Professional Conduct
+A. Ethical obligations - Texas Disciplinary Rules of Professional Conduct making of a good faith effort to determine the validity, scope, meaning or application of the law.